 Optimising your Management

 Manual therapy is the basis of what we do as physiotherapists and far too often it’s forgotten.
-High quality hands on treatment combined with an individualised exercise program and thorough education should form the basis of what we do.
+High-quality hands-on treatment combined with an individualised exercise program and thorough education should form the basis of what we do.
 Manual therapy is usually quite important to perform surrounding the area of lateral hip pain.
-Pushing directly on the irritable tendons and bursae are realistically just going to make it worse.
-Working through the hip flexor, quadriceps, and gluteals and hip rotators usually forms the basis of where to work.
+Pushing directly on the irritable tendons and bursae is really just going to make it worse.
+Working through the hip flexor, quadriceps, gluteals and hip rotators usually forms the basis of where to work.
 Reducing the muscle tone through these muscles can help to improve function and maximise the benefits of your exercise program.

 Taking away compressive load is probably the 2nd most important aspect.
 If you continue to compress the irritable tendons and bursae the symptoms will simply continue to be present and potentially worsen.
 If you had a bruise you wouldn’t continue to poke it right?
 So think of this in exactly the same way.
 Continue to put compressive input to the area, whether that be through stretches or positions that you end up in throughout the day, and you will continue to have symptoms of greater trochanteric pain syndrome.
 Utilising pain relief should always be an option if you need it, don’t feel like you should push through any symptoms of lateral hip pain that impact your function.

 Managing load is our 3rd key pillar.
 If you keep going for your 10km runs or walking up and down hills the area simply doesn’t have time to settle.
 You have to take a little bit of a step back for your own sake and to allow the body to have a little time to rest, recover, and reset.
 Managing your load and reducing it doesn’t mean you sit on the couch and re-watch your 5 favourite Netflix shows for 3 weeks and do nothing.
-It just means take a step back, monitor your pain during, after, and the next day and that will give you a good idea.
-A little bit of soreness and discomfort is ok, but if you are dreading walking those first 10mins in the morning or hating going up and down stairs all morning, you’ve over done it and take it as a sign from your body to ease back a touch.
+It just means taking a step back and monitoring your pain during, after, and the next day and that will give you a good idea.
+A little bit of soreness and discomfort is ok, but if you are dreading walking those first 10mins in the morning or hating going up and down stairs all morning, you’ve overdone it and take it as a sign from your body to ease back a touch.

 One of the best options I go for is standing and trying to push your feet apart on the ground.
 It’s really simple and can be done just about anywhere.
 Another good option can be bridges with a band around the knees to contract the rotation component of the gluteals (mostly the gluteus medius).